Operating System

 ❌ Memory Management:

-• Paging eliminates external fragmentation (not internal)
+• Paging eliminates EXTERNAL fragmentation (still has small internal)

 ❌ Disk Scheduling:

-• SCAN goes to END of disk, LOOK only goes to LAST REQUEST
+• SCAN goes to END of disk | LOOK only goes to LAST REQUEST (don't mix up!)

 • C-LOOK jumps from last request to first request (not to 0)